 The Chinese Zodiac known as Sheng Xiao is a calendar that has been a go-to source and guiding the lives of people around the world for centuries.
 Today, even though China uses the Gregorian calendar (the calendar most used in the world for day to day planning) the Chinese Calendar remains the source that determines the seasons and festivals.
 Chinese Zodiac coins are perfect for encapsulating the impact of the zodiac signs in the lives of people around the globe.
+Read more about the meaning behind birthstones in Zodiac coins.
+Read also about the First 6 Zodiac Birthstone Coins.

 A Closer Look at the Chinese Zodiac System